Chapter 28:

 The following night, the Egregore assembled in the forecourt outside the government office.
 Baba Yaga floated the conference table into the middle of an empty brick-edged flowerbed.

 The Egregore’s mirrored cage showed wear and tear.
-While the prismatic structure kept the phantasm trapped beneath a web of shattered glass, it continued to tear new paths out of the glass.
+While the prismatic structure kept the phantasm trapped beneath a web of shattered glass, it continued to tear new paths out of the maze.

-Reiko noticed it was getting faster too, as if it had figured out which paths of its prison were dead ends, and what convoluted roads led to possible exits.
+Reiko noticed it was getting faster too, like it had figured out which paths were dead ends and what convoluted roads led to possible exits.

 The Egregore aside from Lisa Everest stood in a semicircle around the flowerbed, each wearing different levels of interest.
 Baba Yaga positioned herself closest to the table, her hands touching the glass to stabilize the structure.